younesaassila/javascript-proposals/README.md

 # My JavaScript Proposals

-A non-exhaustive list of features I would like to see added to JavaScript.
+A list of features I would love to see added to JavaScript.

 ## `Math.random(min, max)`